 We began learning guitar from the ages of 15 and 16.
 For over twenty years since, we have been a part of the songwriting core of several rock bands.

 Late in 2014 we discovered the cigar box guitar movement: a ‘revolution' in which people build their own guitars, inspired by the makeshift instruments built from well over a hundred years ago by people who could not afford to own anything else.

 Cigar box guitars range from very basic ’stick-in-a-box’ instruments, to much more refined, high quality guitars, but the ethos of building a one-of-a-kind instrument is still there at the heart of the movement.
 The ‘cigar box guitar revolution’ also happens to be heavily saturated with blues music, a genre both of us have always had a love for for but never played in our previous bands.

-With the discovery of cigar box guitars, combined with the fortunate existence of our own workshop (in a leaky garage) containing an array of tools from our previous clock-making enterprise, the first Moncrieff-built guitars came to be.
-Having learned the basics of slide guitar, in May 2015 we got together during a family holiday to start working on a couple of songs.
-The guitars were both plugged through a small mixer and into a single Park guitar amp.
-It sounded awful.
-But the songs were there and the raw blues sound we were beginning to make was bewitching and addictive.
+We built ourselves a couple of cigar box guitars, and having learned the basics of slide guitar, in May 2015 we got together during a family holiday to start working on a couple of songs.
+The raw blues sound we were beginning to make was bewitching and addictive.

-Since those early rehearsals, with the subsequent creation of percussive stomp boxes, ingenious foot- operated cymbals, new and improved guitars (Graeme’s ‘Firebox' guitar now simultaneously functions as a bass) and the addition of a harmonica into the mix, We have shaped and crafted our sound into something truly unique.
+Since those early rehearsals, with the subsequent creation of percussive stomp boxes, foot-operated cymbals, new and improved guitars (Graeme’s ‘Firebox' guitar now simultaneously functions as a bass) and the addition of a harmonica into the mix, we have shaped and crafted our sound one instrument at a time.